Overview

 Submission Server

-Submissions should be made at https://wine2025.hotcrp.com/, which will open before June 19, 2025.
+Submissions should be made at https://wine2025.hotcrp.com/.

 Submission Format